Chain-of-Insight/schrodingers-cup/README.md

 </p>
 <br/>

-## The Game Knows Who You Are
+## The Game Knows Who You Are 😱

-### Before joining an active game play session, users are required to sign a message proving ownership of their Tezos address.
-This allows the game to initiate transactions to the game smart contract using the API server Server wallet, and keeps it a "free-to-play" game.
-Additionally, it provides security to ensure nobody else can claim your wallet address as a display name in the game chat.
+### Before joining live play, users sign a message proving ownership of their Tezos address.
+The API server Server wallet sends some of the game's transactions keeping it a "free-to-play" game.
+Additionally, this ensures nobody else can claim your wallet address as a display name in the game chat.

 <br/>
 <p align="center">